Hong Kong's Cathay Pacific to cut jobs as part of review

 Cathay said that as part of the plan its flight operations unit would undertake a review of its current structure to ensure it had the right model in place, something it said had not been looked at for many years.

-It also addressed concerns that the strategy and reorganization was part of a plan to get the airline ready for sale to Air China, China's flag carrier which already owns a 29.99 percent stake.
+It also addressed concerns that the strategy and reorganisation was part of a plan to get the airline ready for sale to Air China , China's flag carrier which already owns a 29.99 percent stake.
 Cathay's majority owner is Swire Pacific Ltd.